LORD-MicroStrain/mip_sdk/README.md

 * Source files in `src/cpp/mip/metadata` if using metadata

 Note: When using MSVC with C++, build the C and C++ code separately as libraries.
-Some C and C++ files having the same name, and MSVC will try to compile both to the same object file.
+Some C and C++ files have the same name, and MSVC will try to compile both to the same object file.
 This causes one to be overwritten by the other.
+Building as separate libraries causes the object files to be placed in different subdirectories, avoiding the conflict.

 #### Required #defines for building without CMake